Noeska/illegiblesemantics/projects/proj-3.md

 #### References and Other Notes
 ##### [1] B. Pilo.
 True Norwegian Black Metal: Nationalism and Authenticity.
 In: T.-M. Karjalainen, ed. *Sounds of Origin in Heavy Metal Music*, 43, 2018.
+##### [2] D. Patterson.
+Black Metal: Evolution of the Cult, 207, 2013.
-##### [2] This is not to "gatekeep," it was only done to keep things manageable in terms of numbers of bands and data points collected.
+##### [3] This is not to "gatekeep," it was only done to keep things manageable in terms of numbers of bands and data points collected.
 Given the current scope of the project, we had to cut some things that we would've liked to have included.